costlund/Buto-Plugin-LabSync/README.md

 Param admin_layout is optional.

 ## Path string
-Params url and local_time can have yml path string.
+Params url, local_time and filter/theme can have yml path string.

 ## IP
 Param ip is to protect when remote sync.